 Lastly, you need to choose the placement of your Facebook Ad.
 Choose whether you want it on people’s desktop News Feed, mobile News Feed, right column, or audience network.

 Once you’re ready for your ad to be reviewed, click on the green button that says Place Order, located on the bottom right-hand corner.
 You’ll receive an email from Facebook once your ad has been reviewed and approved.

 Step 7: Create a Facebook ads report

-Now that you have created your Facebook ads, it’s important that you report on the success (and failures) of your Facebook ads.
+Now that you have created your Facebook Ads, it’s important that you report on the successes (and failures) of your endeavors.

-To create a report on your Facebook Ads go to this getting started site.
+To create a report on your Facebook Ads visit Facebook’s getting started site.